comp-physics/Scientific-Visualization/Tutorials/creating-an-annimation.md

 ![image](../Resources/creatingAnAnnimation/C.png)

 Once you have your data framed in a way you like, move on to Step 2 to save screenshots of each snapshot in your data.
-An example of well framed data is shown below.
+An example of well-framed data is shown below.

 ![image](../Resources/creatingAnAnnimation/D.png)

 ## Step 2 - Export Snapshots

 Once your data is framed, you can save screenshots by clicking `file -> Save Annimation...`.
-Once you give a filename, the following popup appears with a few usefull options.
+Once you give a filename, the following popup appears with a few useful options.

 <img src="../Resources/creatingAnAnnimation/E.png" alt="drawing" width="50%"/>

 The following options let you control how Paraview saves snapshots:

-- Image Resolution: As the name implies, this is the resolution the snapshots are saved at.
+- Image Resolution: As the name implies, this is the resolution of the snapshots.
-To preserve your well framed data, the ratio of pixels in each direction must stay the same.
+To preserve your well-framed data, the ratio of pixels in each direction must stay the same.
 It is also helpful to use an even number of pixels in both directions.
-This makes post processing the images created by Paraview easier.
+This makes post-processing the images created by Paraview easier.

 - Override Color Palette: This gives you a few options for background colors.